Csc32/countries-api/README.md

 **_Test cases_**:

-1.  [ ] should return 404 if there is not states
+1.  [x] should return 404 if there is not states
-1.  [ ] should return bad request if there is an invalid param _country_id_
+1.  [x] should return bad request if there is an invalid param
-1.  [ ] should return data of all states and status 200
+1.  [x] should return all states and status 200
+1.  [x] should return information if state exist

 -   **POST: /api/states/store**